People

 Lab Manager

-Erin is currently a second-year Doctor of Occupational Therapy student here at the University of Florida.
+Erin is a second-year Doctor of Occupational Therapy student here at the University of Florida.
 She graduated from UF with a BS in Health Science and a minor in Disabilities in Society.
-She has a passion for working with children, especially those with disabilities, and hopes to be able to work with this population in her future career.
+In the future, Erin hopes to work as an occupational therapist in inpatient pediatrics.
 She is excited to work in the Sensory Development Lab and to learn more about sensory processing and the way it affects individuals’ behaviors, occupations, and participation.
 In her free time, Erin enjoys traveling, thrifting, yoga, and finding the best tacos in Gainesville.

 Post-Doctoral Researcher